 People struggling to meet their payments on credit cards, loans, car finance or other forms of consumer credit are being offered payment holidays of up to six months.
-The new measures are an extension of the government's existing financial support package for those facing hardship because of the ongoing Covid-19 crisis, which were due to end on 31 October.
-As the nation enters another national lockdown, regulatory body the Financial Conduct Authority (FCA) has updated its guidance, now offering help that could stretch well into 2021.
+The measures are an extension of the government's original financial support package for those facing hardship because of the ongoing Covid-19 crisis, which were due to end on 31 October 2020.

 What are the new rules on consumer credit payment holidays?

 In much the same way as with the extension on mortgage payment holidays - for more on this read our article "Mortgage payment holiday extended - what you need to know" - the new guidance on consumer credit payment holidays is that those who are struggling to pay their monthly repayment can approach their lender to ask for a break from having to pay the debt.
 This applies to credit cards, personal loans, motor finance, rent-to-own, buy-now-pay-later and pawn broking.

 Borrowers who have not previously taken a payment holiday because of the pandemic will be offered up to six months' break from paying back the money they owe.
 For those that are already on a payment holiday, they can request to extend this, up to a total of six months.